 Over a decade since the original Dead Rising launched on Xbox 360, it’s kind of amazing that the series’ singular concept – killing hundreds of zombies with bizarre and ridiculous weapons – has kept up enough popularity to warrant a fourth near-identical sequel.
 But here we are; 2016 delivers another devastating surprise.

-Dead Rising 4, the final Xbox One exclusive of the year, picks up the trail of photojournalist Frank West – the famed protagonist of the original game – as he returns to the Coloradan town of Willamette to do what he does best: investigate biohazard breakouts with his freakishly modded camera, while also killing a ton of undead along the way.
+Dead Rising 4, the final Xbox One exclusive of 2016, picks up the trail of photojournalist Frank West – the famed protagonist of the original game – as he returns to the Coloradan town of Willamette to do what he does best: investigate biohazard breakouts with his freakishly modded camera, while also killing a ton of undead along the way.

 Returning to Frank West’s life is perhaps the wisest decision Dead Rising 4 makes.
 He’s a complete jackass with a frequent disregard for most human beings, but he makes the game’s story – a tale of conspiracies and cover-ups – at least mildly entertaining.
 He cracks crap gags and quips at the misfortunes of others, but despite being objectively dislikeable he gives the game a sense of humour that it otherwise lacks.

 Frank will make funny comments and spout references to pop culture, singing occasionally as he slays, and always prepping the next wisecrack for unsuspecting survivors across the town.
 Mucking around with the game’s countless outfits and hats makes for some absurd cutscene appearances, too – Frank in a fireman’s outfit with a big Roman helmet and comedy beard, for example – but it works in making Dead Rising 4 a silly bundle of stupidity.
 It’s at least more light-hearted than The Walking Dead is right now.